Gangezilla/spidergirl/README.md

 - Pretty dumb atm, not taking into consideration semantics, or h1 h2 etc. but it's ok for now :)

-* Put docs into S3 bucket
+* Put docs into mongo, or similar document storage.
-* Generate inverted index
+* Generate inverted index, maybe store this in a db. i think having it on disk isn't the best idea.